 Automation applies to any software or system, not only related to email, that lets you perform tasks more efficiently.
 You can automate marketing tasks by using various types of software, such as a CRM (Customer Relationship Management) and AI (Artificial Intelligence).
 Some examples how marketing automation can help you work effectively are:

 - Lead nurturing and lead scoring.
 Analysing leads and determining the best strategies to categorize and nurture them.

 - Social media marketing.
 You can automate tasks such as posting to multiple sites on a schedule.

 - Tracking and analytics for website visitors, email campaigns and online promotions.

 - Email marketing.
 This often overlaps with areas such as lead nurturing and paid advertising.
 We’ll discuss specific ways to automate email marketing below.

 There are quite a few email marketing automation strategies that can make your campaigns more successful.
 These include:

-- Personalization.
-It’s always best to personalize your messages.
+- Personalisation.
+It’s always best to personalise your messages.
 Doing this manually, however, is extremely time-consuming.
 Email services and auto-responders make it easy to optimize personalization in the manner of your choice (such as using a contact’s name, business name, or personal signatures from sales reps + more).